Pearson-Advance/edx-platform/docs/decisions/0005-lti-provider-1.3-spec-support.rst

        aud=self.launch_data['aud'],
        sub=self.launch_data['sub'])

-After all request information has been processed, the view will load the requested block, also setup the signal handler for AGS, and generating the required context data that will be sent with the view response:
+After all requested information has been processed, the view will load the requested block, also set up the signal handler for AGS, and generating the required context data that will be sent with the view
+response:

 .. code:: python